 - 8. The illustration shows a man holding a large piece of fabric fluttering in the air, while the inscription describes the flatterer as a person who changes direction depending on the wind.
 "Een placebo ben ick ende also gesint / dat ick de huyck alom hanch naeden wint" (A flatterer am I and so inclined / as the wind blows so blow I).
 Manfred Sellink, Bruegel: The Complete Paintings, Drawings and Prints (New York, 2007), 123. - 9.
-The underlying inscription on this print reads: "Tu caligas inflare meas, ego cudere nummos" (You inflate my britches, I strike coins); see René van Bastelaer, The Prints of Peter Bruegel the Elder: Catalogue Raisonné (San Francisco, 1992), 229, no. 170.
+See discussion in David Freedberg, The Prints of Pieter Bruegel the Elder (Tokyo, 1989), 171, no. 66; Mandred Sellink, Bruegel: The Complete Paintings, Drawings and Prints (New York, 2007), 124. - The underlying inscription on this print reads: "Tu caligas inflare meas, ego cudere nummos" (You inflate my britches, I strike coins); see René van Bastelaer, The Prints of Peter Bruegel the Elder: Catalogue Raisonné (San Francisco, 1992), 229, no. 170.